 The technology cannot track the use of a personal computer or digital imaging tools.
 Please visit the CBCDG's website for more information about the CBCDG and how other countries regulate the use of banknote images.

 Download banknote images

-- your name and contact details
+- Name and contact details

-- details of your business activities
+- Details of business activities

-- your company’s website address
+- Company website address

 - Further information on the planned use of the image(s)

 We will then ask you to complete and submit a confidentiality declaration, which must be signed by an authorised representative of your company.
 Unless you specifically indicate otherwise, we will provide a set of images of all available denominations of the Europa series (in 300 dpi resolution and Tag Image File Format (TIFF), marked “specimen”).

 Reproduction rules for euro coins